opentoonz/opentoonz_docs/source/scanning_paper_drawings.rst

 As soon as a drawing is scanned, it is saved and its name and number displayed in the xsheet turn black, as the level now has physical drawings saved on disk.

-Images are saved as compressed TIF files with a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. They are displayed in the Toonz browser with a double dot before the file extension, e.g. ``animation..tif`` .
+Images are saved as compressed TIF files with a progressive four-digits number written between the file name and the file extension, e.g. ``animation.0001.tif`` , ``animation.0002.tif`` , etc. They are displayed in the OpenToonz browser with a double dot before the file extension, e.g. ``animation..tif`` .

 If you need to scan again an animation level, or a part of it, select the relevant drawings and scan them again.
 Drawings can be also inserted by editing the level sequence (see  :ref:`Renumbering and Adding Frames in a Level <renumbering_and_adding_frames_in_a_level>`  ).